PLSysSec/cachet/README.md

 will run the Corral verifier on `out/<name>.bpl`.
 Note we're using a small [fork](https://github.com/PLSysSec/corral/tree/cachet) of Corral, vendored in this repository under `vendor/corral`.

+You can do both with a single command by running `./scripts/compile-and-verify.sh <name>`.